DmytroY/OpenCV-Cpp/README.md

 * 4-7-floodfill.cpp flood image based on pixel color

 ### 5. Color models
-* 5-1-cvtcolor.cpp - converting to another coor model
+* 5-1-cvtcolor.cpp - converting to another color model
+* 5-2-color2plane.cpp - convertation from BRG to YUV, split YUV to separate channels, assemble it back to BGR